4.74 Accommodation Request Procedures for Persons with DisabilitiesSee version history

 C. Reasonable Accommodation: any modification or adjustment to a job, employment practice, or the work environment that makes it possible for a qualified individual with a disability to enjoy an equal employment opportunity.
 A reasonable accommodation for students is any modification or adjustment to an academic program of study, course, or activity that provides an equal opportunity to participate in such academic program of study, course, or activity.

 It is the responsibility of the individual with a disability to request a reasonable accommodation.
 The College will consider the appropriate modification after receiving a formal request.

 Individuals seeking reasonable accommodation should adhere to these provisions:

-A. Employees requiring an accommodation should contact the Director of Equal Opportunity and submit the Employee Accommodation Request Form.
-The Director of Equal Opportunity will respond to the request within five business days.
+A. Employees requiring an accommodation should contact the Executive Director of Employee Relations and submit the Employee Accommodation Request Form.
+The Executive Director of Employee Relations will respond to the request within five business days.

 B. Students requiring an accommodation should contact the College's Counseling and Advising Services.
 Students should be registered with the Counseling and Advising Services to expedite processing of their accommodations request.
 Disabilities Services will respond to the request within five business days following notification by Counseling and Advising Services.